Z-ANESaber/Performancify-Forge/README.md

 Modrinth: https://modrinth.com/modpack/performancify-forge <br>
 CurseForge: https://www.curseforge.com/minecraft/modpacks/performancify-neo-forge

-## Why would you use Forge for a performance pack when Fabric is way better at that?
+## Why would you use NeoForge for a performance pack when Fabric is way better at that?
 This pack is meant to be used as a base for adding your own mods on top of it and lots of bigger mods don't run on Fabric.
-If you don't plan to add any other mods to it and instead opt for a vanilla-experience I would suggest using a Fabric Modpack like [Performium](https://modrinth.com/modpack/performium-was-taken).
+If you don't plan to add any other mods to it and instead opt for a vanilla-experience I would suggest using a Fabric Modpack like [Adrenaline](https://modrinth.com/modpack/adrenaline).

 ## Benchmarks (Vanilla vs Performancify) on Performancify v1.0.2 Minecraft 1.20.1
 ![Comparison between fps for vanilla and performancify (vanilla is at 881 fps and performancify is at 1670 fps)](https://cdn.modrinth.com/data/cached_images/98803ca5d1e3ec18501f004bba5fe70419e00132.png)